-In Reader or Acrobat, choose File > Save As and give the PDF file a new name.
+In Acrobat Reader or Acrobat, choose File > Save As and give the PDF file a new name.
 Include only letters and numbers in the filename.
-Do not include symbols such as %, $, or .
+Don’t include symbols such as %, $, or .
 Try printing the new copy of the PDF.

 Restart your computer, then open the file again.
-It is surprising how often simply restarting your computer solves a problem.
+It’s surprising how often simply restarting your computer solves a problem.
 Restarting a computer clears its memory and memory cache.